amperity/amperity-docs/amperity_reference/source/sandboxes.rst

        .. important:: Data is not moved between production and a sandbox.
 Configuration state is copied from production, and then applied to the sandbox.

+       .. tip:: If a sandbox is created while a Stitch run is in progress, wait for the Stitch run to finish in production before running the database in the sandbox.
+This will allow the database in the sandbox to use the most recent Stitch outputs in production for the initial database refresh in the sandbox.

    * - .. image:: ../../images/steps-02.png
           :width: 60 px